 My Boston Terrier has always been a happy-go-lucky dog with a busy disposition.
-However, things have changed since she’s entered her senior years.
+However, things have changed since she has entered her senior years.
 At age ten, she no longer likes to play roughhouse, nor can she jump on the bed without tumbling to the floor.
-It's not uncommon: Both of these scenarios are quite typical and a natural state for aging dogs.
+It’s not uncommon: both scenarios are quite typical and a natural state for aging dogs.

 For pet owners who might witness this gradual physical shift in a dog’s life, it’s normal to feel a sense of foreboding as one considers the inevitable heartbreak of losing a pet to old age.

 What’s even more disconcerting are the strange and disturbing behaviors that my dog has shown in the last few months.
 These inexplicable changes prompted me to do an online search and set up a visit to the veterinary clinic for a geriatric condition known as Sundowners Syndrome in dogs.

 If you’re like me, concerned and wanting to know whether your dog has this type of health issue, then let’s go over this debilitating condition.